xu737/PeFAD/README.md

-# PeFAD: A Parameter-Efficient Federated Framework for Time Series Anomaly Detection (Under Review)
+# PeFAD: A Parameter-Efficient Federated Framework for Time Series Anomaly Detection

 ### Train and Evaluate
 You can reproduce the experiment results by running each script in ```./scripts/```: